hjanime/SPADEVizR/README.md

 th.pvalue          | a numeric value specifying the p-value threshold result             | a dataframe containing for each cluster (first column): the fold-change (second column) and the standard deviation (third column) for the first biological condition, the fold-change (fourth column) and the standard deviation (fifth column) for the second biological condition, the associated p-value (sixth column) and a logical (seventh column) specifying if the cluster is significantly differentially abundant.

-## <a name="object_structure_CC"/> 8.6 Correlated Clusters (CC object)
+## <a name="object_structure_CC"/> 8.6 Structure of CC object
-The `CC` object is a S4 object containing object containing the main information related to the correlated clusters, that is to say clusters correlated with an additional phenotypical variable, identify by the [`identifyCC()`](#stat_function_identifyCC)
+The `CC` object is a S4 object containing object containing the main information related to the Correlated Clusters, that is to say clusters correlated with an additional phenotypical variable, identify by the [`identifyCC()`](#stat_function_identifyCC)

 Different slots are available for a given `CC` object:

 Slot       | Description
 -----------|---------------------------------------------------
-sample.names       | a character vector containing the samples used to compute correlated clusters variable           | a numeric vector containing the expression values of the associated variable cluster.size       | a numeric vector containing number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the CC method.adjust      | a character containing the name of the multiple correction method used (if any)
+sample.names       | a character vector containing the samples used to compute Correlated Clusters variable           | a numeric vector containing the expression values of the associated variable cluster.size       | a numeric vector containing the total number of associated cells for each cluster in the samples considered use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the CC method.adjust      | a character containing the name of the multiple correction method used (if any)